Calendula on Drying Rack

 Calendula is one of the easiest herbs to grow.
 It thrives in poor soils, loves the sun, and self-seeds readily.
 We sow it in early spring and again in late summer for a fall flush.
 Its cheerful blooms attract pollinators and beneficial insects, and calendula can help deter certain pests when interplanted with vegetables like tomatoes, cucumbers, or beans.

-It also makes a fantastic companion plant for other medicinal herbs.
-At La Ferme À Ciel Sur Mer, we nestle calendula between rows of tulsi or alongside chamomile, letting its sunshine-colored flowers create visual harmony and ecological balance in our herb beds.
+It also makes a fantastic companion for other medicinal herbs.
+At La Ferme À Ciel Sur Mer, we nestle calendula between rows of tulsi or alongside chamomile, letting its sunshine-coloured flowers create visual harmony and ecological balance in our herb beds.
+If you'd like to raise your own patch, our step-by-step guide is at how to grow calendula from seed.

 Calendula with Red Wagon in Front

 Calendula flowers come in a range of hues, from soft yellow to deep orange.
-While all varieties are useful, we prefer the deeper orange types for medicine-making—these often yield more resin, the sticky substance on the flower's green base that contains many of calendula's healing constituents.
+While all varieties are useful, we prefer the deeper orange types for medicine-making — these often yield more resin, the sticky substance on the flower's green base that carries many of calendula's prized constituents.

 When harvesting, we look for blossoms that feel tacky to the touch.
-This resin is where calendula’s magic lives—it’s what makes it so potent for skin repair, wound healing, and lymphatic movement.
+This resin is where calendula's magic lives — it's what herbalists have long turned to it for.

 A Flower for the Spirit

-Calendula reminds us that healing can be quiet and steady—not always dramatic, but deeply lasting.
-It encourages movement—of lymph, of skin renewal, of emotions.
-We’ve come to see it not just as a skin herb or tea herb, but as a spirit-lifting plant that helps bring brightness to the dull or dormant places in ourselves.
+Calendula reminds us that healing can be quiet and steady — not always dramatic, but deeply lasting.
+It encourages movement — of skin renewal, of emotions, of the dull or dormant places in ourselves.
+We've come to see it not just as a skin herb or tea herb, but as a spirit-lifting plant.

 On the farm, calendula also teaches us about rhythm.
 To keep it blooming, you have to harvest it almost daily.
 This gentle discipline becomes a kind of devotion: checking the beds in the morning light, noticing what's open, what's spent, what's sticky with resin.
 Over time, this builds a relationship that's rooted in reciprocity.